Flynn paid over $30,000 by Russian TV, top House Dem says

 The US intelligence community has long assessed RT to be a propaganda tool of the Kremlin, writing in its January report on Russian interference in the US election that the organization had participated in disinformation campaigns aimed at the US.

-Flynn had previously acknowledged the speaking engagement, telling multiple news outlets in July and August 2016 that he received money for the speech.
-But he declined to state the amount, saying that the source of the funds was his US speakers bureau, not the Russian broadcaster, which US intelligence agencies describe as an instrument of the Russian Government.
+Flynn had previously acknowledged the speaking engagement, telling multiple news outlets in July and August that he received money for the speech.
+But he declined to state the amount, saying that the source of the funds was his US speakers bureau, not the Russian broadcaster, which US intelligence agencies describe as an instrument of the Russian government.

 Rep. Elijah Cummings, the ranking Democrat on the House Oversight Committee, sent a letter Thursday questioning whether Flynn reported the payment as required by both law and military regulations.
 In addition, receiving money from a foreign government without approval from his relevant branch of service violates military regulations.